 Hello there, yarn lovers!
 Are there any expecting parents or future favorite aunties among us?
-Brilliant, let’s talk about The Sweetest Baby Loveys!
+Let’s crochet The Sweetest Baby Loveys!

 You may also like: